 You should discuss with your supervisor which courses you should attend soon after you arrive.
 Sometimes it may be beneficial to take more than the minimum quota of postgraduate courses, up to a maximum of 60 credits.
 You should then contact the Module Convener to confirm that you can take the module, and agree an assessment method.
-The Postgraduate Research Programmes Officer (Mike Witcombe) should be informed early in the academic year of the courses being taken.
-Include your exam results in the end of year report (see "Assessment and progression").
+The Postgraduate Research Programmes Officer (Katie Hale) should be informed early in the academic year of the courses being taken.
+Details of modules taken should be added to your Skills Points Database

-Most seminars held in the School of Mathematical Sciences are preceded by tea and coffee available in the Common Room (room 102) and/or by refreshments afterwards.
+Most seminars held in the School of Mathematical Sciences are preceded by tea and coffee and/or by refreshments afterwards.
 There are numerous seminar series held jointly with other London institutions.
 Talk to your supervisor and others in your research area to investigate seminars and conferences of interest.
 All Research Council sponsored students should attend a subsidised Research Council Graduate School during their second or third year.
 Other students may also wish to investigate this possibility.

 Research Councils recommend that postgraduate students undertake 10 days worth of transferable skills training per year.
 This can include computer skills, mathematical typesetting, language skills, communication skills and many other areas.
-You are expected to keep a record of all the courses and conferences you attend and record it on the School’s Personal Development Plan form at the end of each year.
-You can find the form on the postgraduate web pages.
+You are expected to keep a record of all the courses and conferences you attend and record it on the Skills Points Database.

 The School of Mathematical Sciences holds a Postgraduate Research Day each year in May.
 All third year research students give short talks on their research and all second year research students enter a poster in the Ann Cook Poster Competition.
 Both activities have been found to be very useful training opportunities by those who have taken part, whatever their intended careers.